Irish Traditional Christmas Cake

 - Transfer the mixture into the pan, leveling the surface and then bake for about 5 hours always at a low temperature (130°C/266°F).
 The cooking can be checked by using the toothpick test (Insert a toothpick into the center of the cake.
 Pull it out and if it's fully baked, there won’t be any wet batter on it).

-- Once it is completely cooled, wet it slightly with whiskey and wrap it well in three sheets of parchment paper.
+- Let it cool completely, wet it slightly with whiskey and wrap it well in three sheets of parchment paper.
 Store the cake in an airtight container, letting it soak in the whiskey and wetting it every 3-4 days with more whiskey so that it stays longer.

 - If you want to decorate the cake, take some honey and spread it on the surface, then put a marzipan layer first, followed by a layer of white royal icing.
 Add other Christmas-themed sugar decorations and consume after at least 24 hours after it was decorated by cutting it into slices of the desired size.

-More advice for your perfect Irish Christmas Cake
+More advice for your perfect Irish fruit cake

 - Apparently, the candied peel is hard to get in the USA.
 You have two choices: leave it out if you like or make your own by following this method (omitting the chocolate cover);